How to Read Japanese

 These books are designed to help you learn to read Japanese in five steps:

 Step One.
-Core Kanji Catalogue.
-Before you start a chapter, turn to the Core Kanji catalogue and take some time to review the new kanji that are listed in the New Kanji table at the beginning of the chapter.
+Kanji Catalogue.
+Before you start a chapter, turn to the Kanji Catalogue and take some time to review the new kanji that are listed in the New Kanji table at the beginning of the chapter.
 Your aim should be to acquire the ability to recognize each kanji and associate it with its pronunciations.

 Step Two.
 Pronunciation Pre-Test.
 Next turn to the chapter that you are about to start reading and take the “Pronunciation Pre-Test.”
 To do this, look at the New Kanji table and try to voice each of the pronunciations for all of the kanji in the table.
 Use the table at the bottom of the page to check your accuracy.
 Repeat this test several times until you feel ready to start reading.